 - Any history of illnesses in your family

-- Creating a Health Journal (American Academy of Family Physicians) Also in Spanish
+- Creating a Personal Health Journal (Health Diary) (American Academy of Family Physicians) Also in Spanish

 - How to Keep Your Health Information Private and Secure (Office of the National Coordinator for Health Information Technology) - PDF

 - How to Read Your Radiology Report (American College of Radiology; Radiological Society of North America) Also in Spanish